grisuno/LazyOwn/README.md

 Note: Ensure that `hashcat` is installed and accessible in the system's PATH.

 ## clean
-Deletes various files and directories related to the session cleanup.
+Deletes files and directories in the `sessions` directory, excluding specified files and directories.

 1. Checks if the `rhost` parameter is valid:
 - Uses the `check_rhost` function to verify if `rhost` is set and valid.
 - If `rhost` is not valid, exits the function.

-2. Executes a command to remove files and directories:
+2. Lists files and directories in the `sessions` directory:
-- Deletes specific files and directories within the `sessions` directory and other related locations.
+- Uses `os.listdir` to list all files and directories in the `sessions` directory.
-- The command is executed using `os.system`.
+- Compares each item with the list of exclusions.

+3. Deletes files and directories not in the exclusion list:
+- Uses `os.remove` to delete files and `shutil.rmtree` to delete directories.

-3. Prints a message indicating that the cleanup is complete.
+4. Prints a message indicating that the cleanup is complete.

 :param line: This parameter is not used in the function.
 :type line: str